 Entire Congressional Delegation from Delaware Supports Marriage Equality

-April 2, 2013 by Eric Cameron, Digital Media Coordinator
+April 2, 2013 by Eric Cameron, Digital Media Specialist

 Senator Tom Carper (D-DE) and Representative John Carney (D-DE) have both publicly expressed their support for marriage equality.
 Alongside the support of Senator Christopher Coons, the entire Congressional delegation from Delaware now supports marriage equality.